cfpb/regulations-parser/README.md

 * ^Link to an amendment .*$
 * Back to Top

+Also, delete any table of contents which contain the section character.

 Save that file as a text file (e.g. reg.txt).

 ### Run the parser